smartHomeHub/SmartIR/README.md

 SmartIR is a custom [Home Assistant](https://www.home-assistant.io/) component for controlling AC units, TV sets and fans via Infrared and RF controllers.
-An IR or RF controller such as Broadlink is required.
+An IR or RF controller such as Broadlink, or and MQTT broker/topic with appropriate controller subscribed is required.

 The key features of the component are:
 * Support for Base64, Broadlink Hex and Pronto codes.